SSD BENEFITS FOR RECURRENT ARRHYTHMIAS

 2) Ventricular Arrhythmias: These arrhythmias come from the lower chambers of the heart.

-SYMPTOMS & TESTS TO DIAGNOSE RECURRENT ARRHYTHMIA
+SYMPTOMS & TESTS THAT DIAGNOSE RECURRENT ARRHYTHMIA

 The symptoms of this condition are not the same for every person.
 For example, an arrhythmia may be “silent” and not cause any symptoms.
 A doctor can find an irregular heartbeat during an exam by taking your pulse, listening to your heart, or performing tests.
 If symptoms do occur, then they may include: